Graeter's: Fourth generation

 In 2009 the company announced plans to build a new 28,000 sqft plant in the Bond Hill neighborhood of Cincinnati to allow it to continue to grow production.
 The company bought the land for a marginal number, borrowed $10 million from the city with interest rates to be repaid over 20 years, receiving $3.3 million in incentives and providing $10 million in bonds to cover the cost.
-This, as Graeter's announced it, planned to distribute its ice creams outside of the Cincinnati market and to supermarkets in other cities, including Denver, Houston, and Atlanta.
+As Graeter's announced it, they plan to distribute its ice creams outside of the Cincinnati market and to supermarkets in other cities including Denver, Houston, and Atlanta.
 This expanded its production to 300,000 gallons of ice cream a year, with equipment to expand its capacity to 1.5 million gallons a year.
 It also features a shrink-wrap facility to allow it to package ice cream to ship faster.
 By 2010, it had grown to a $35 million business between company owned and franchise locations.
 Additional technology investments have allowed it to better track its sales and performance of different products and business units.
 This has also informed a seasonal hiring strategy for the company as it on-boards additional staff for busier seasons.
 Around this time, it began a more aggressive campaign to grow distribution of its pints into more large U.S. cities outside of the Midwest and grow its national profile.

 By 2017, the company was distributing its pints of ice cream in about 6,000 grocery stores, heavily concentrated in Kroger stores, in addition to upscale restaurants and country clubs.
 The company also began partnering with other local food companies, most notably Braxton Brewing Co., a microbrewery in Covington, Kentucky, to make a Black Raspberry Chip milk stout, a craft beer based on its signature ice cream flavor.
 This partnership was successful enough that the next year, the two companies collaborated on a pumpkin ale that hearkened to Graeter's seasonal fall ice cream flavor.

 In 2018, Graeter's consolidated its company headquarters into a 7,000-square-foot office at 2245 Gilbert Ave. in Walnut Hills, bringing all retail, marketing and creative, production, accounting and finance employees under one roof.
 That year, it also finalized a deal to purchase 11 stores in Louisville, Lexington and Indianapolis from its last major franchisee, Jim Tedesco of Tedesco LLC, bringing all of its over 50 retail locations under company management.